 Quantity varies depending on liquid added, which again depends on desired consistency and proposed use.
 However, this will result in at least 1 cup of sauce.

 For this dish I baked sweet potatoes with no oil, cut in half lengthways before placing in the oven.
-I made a simple tofu scramble by crumbling tofu into a pan with a little melted coconut oil, then adding smoked paprika powder and a touch of salt, lastly adding finely chopped spinach.
+I made a simple tofu scramble to serve with it.

 Preparation Time: 5 minutes